-In addition to clubs and organizations, medical students gather for annual events such as the Society Picnic, Halloween Ball, Thanksgiving Potluck, Service Day, Doctoberfest, and the infamous Cadaver Ball.
+In addition to clubs and organizations, medical students gather for annual events such as Society Picnics, Halloween Ball, Thanksgiving Potluck, Service Day, Doctoberfest, and the infamous Cadaver Ball.

 Our ever-changing list of student organizations reflects the interests of our current student body.
 Medical students are encouraged to pursue their varied interests outside of the classroom.

 This program is designed to help incoming first-year students by pairing them with rising second-year students.
 A meet-your-sib dinner is held each year in the fall.

 Community Service and Activism

 Groups include: Emory Health Against Human Trafficking, Project Medishare, Physicians for Human Rights, Medical Students for Choice and Health Students Taking Action Together.
 Students participate in numerous service trips to rural Atlanta and international destinations, including Haiti, Thailand, The Republic of Georgia, and Vietnam.
 Currently, students volunteer at 6 inner-city student-run clinics in Atlanta.

 Responsibilities include curriculum coordination, ongoing review and oversight of curriculum, analysis and solution of problems arising in the curriculum, and development of policy for medical student education.